 Nitrous oxide usually will wear off in about 5 minutes after the medication.
 You don’t need to have someone drive you home after your appointment.
 You can drive immediately after the gas has worn off.

 When Should I Use Oral Sedation?

 Sedation is commonly used for patients who experience dental anxiety or when a patient is having a major procedure.
 Our goal with patient sedation is to help relieve dental anxiety so you won’t need sedation for future procedures.

-Yes, oral sedatives have more prolonged effects, so bring someone who can drive you to your appointment, stay on the office premises for the duration of the treatment, and drive you home.
+Oral sedatives, however, have more prolonged effects.
+If you take an oral sedative, be sure to bring someone who can drive you to your appointment, stay on the office premises for the duration of the treatment, and drive you home.

 Our favorite smiles are those from happy patients